LorienLV/_PAPER_newtons-method-revisited-how-accurate-do-we-have-to-be/README.md

 # Installation of GROMACS

-To install GROMACS, you can follow the [installation guide provided by GROMACS](https://manual.gromacs.org/documentation/2021/install-guide/index.html). **It is essential to generate a double-precision installation** in order to be able to use the constraint solvers with low tolerances.
+To install GROMACS, you can follow the [installation guide provided by GROMACS](https://manual.gromacs.org/documentation/2021/install-guide/index.html). **It is essential to generate a double-precision installation** in order to be able to use the constraint solvers with tiny tolerances.
 This is achieved by appending the flag `-DGMX_DOUBLE=on` to the CMake command.

 ## Installation Example:
 ```